Nosto/wiki-docs/implementing-nosto/implement-search/search/implement-autocomplete-using-library/usage-with-next-js.md

 }
 ```

-If you would like to render the results in a different part of your app, consider using [React Portal](https://react.dev/reference/react-dom/createPortal), notifying the relevant component using an event bus, or saving the extracted state object into your state management solution, such as Redux.
+If you would like to render the results in a different part of your app, consider using [React Portal](https://react.dev/reference/react-dom/createPortal), notifying the relevant component using an event bus, or saving the extracted state object into your state management solution, such as `Redux`.

 ## Routing